 That's the secret to the success of my online business - tools, guidance, and a clear plan of action from Solo Build It - that and consistent work on my end.
 It's why I have thousands of subscribers to my newsletter, solid traffic coming to the site from a variety of sources, and a tidy income.

-So, if you're thinking about selling your crafts online, and you're wondering where to go from here, I'd recommend checking out Solo Build It.
+If you're thinking about selling your crafts online, or building a blog based on your creative skills, and you're wondering where to go from here, I'd recommend checking out Solo Build It.

 The link here is an affiliate link.
 That means I get a small commission at no cost to you if you end up building a site there.

 I'd happily recommend this company to anyone who wants to build an online business even without the affiliate link.
 It's what I recommend to any personal friend who asks me about how to build an online business.